How do we prepare 100 million futures for a world of opportunity?

 - A US$50,000 grant from Deloitte

-- 12 months of mentorship from a team of Deloitte professionals.
+- 12 months of mentorship from a team of Deloitte professionals and partners.
 The mentorship team will work to accelerate your solution based on the needs of your initiative or organisation, such as:

 - Business strategy